Summer 2018 Season

 Highlights of the Studio Artist Program

-- Role preparation and performance in Studio one-act opera and/or scenes program with piano or chamber orchestra
+- Role preparation and performance in Studio Opera Production with chamber orchestra

 - Opportunity to participate as covers, comprimario or chorus in full-scale mainstage opera productions with orchestra